How should the server sleep? -- Age-energy tradeoff in sleep-wake server systems: Related Work

-Several studies have recently shed light on the tradeoff between energy and information freshness.
-Bedewy et al. \cite{bedewy2020optimizing} studied the sleep-wake scheduling for sensors to balance the information freshness and energy tradeoff from the sampler's perspective.
-Huang et al. \cite{huang2021age} studied the information freshness and energy tradeoff in fading channels, where strategies were designed to minimize the weighted summation of AoI and energy consumption for sensors.
-These two papers mainly considered the energy consumption of samplers.
-The tradeoff between information freshness and energy in sleep-wake server systems has not been fully investigated.
-Xu and Chen \cite{xu2021Information} analyzed the PAoI in single-source systems with the Last Come First Serve (LCFS) scheme and N-policy, single-sleep, and multiple-sleep as sleep-wake strategies, without further discussing the information freshness and energy tradeoff.
+There are few recent studies that investigate the tradeoff between energy and information freshness.
+Bedewy \emph{et al.} \cite{bedewy2020optimizing} studied the sleep-wake scheduling for sensors to balance the information freshness and energy tradeoff from the sampler's perspective.
+Huang \emph{et al.} \cite{huang2021age} studied the information freshness and energy tradeoff in fading channels, where strategies were designed to minimize the weighted summation of AoI and energy consumption for sensors.
+Several studies also considered energy consumption in information sensing, including \cite{zhou2019joint,leng2019age,zheng2019age}.
+However, most of the studies focused on energy consumption for sampling devices without discussing the energy consumption for servers.
+Xu and Chen \cite{xu2021Information} analyzed the PAoI in single-source systems with the Last Come First Serve (LCFS) scheme and N-policy, single-sleep, and multiple-sleep as sleep-wake strategies without further discussing the information freshness and energy tradeoff.
+It is still unclear how to design the server's sleep-wake strategy to save energy while guaranteeing the information freshness for multiple users.

-In summary, the tradeoff between energy and information freshness in systems with sleep-wake servers has not been fully understood.
-It is still unclear how the server should sleep and wake to achieve the optimal information freshness and energy tradeoff.
-Investigating how much energy can be traded off by an acceptable information freshness loss in communication systems can further help people design efficient algorithms and better utilize the communication facilities.
+In this work, we aim to design sleep-wake strategies for servers to achieve optimal information freshness and energy tradeoff.
+The theoretical and numerical results established in this work would provide useful tools and insights for practitioners to better utilize communication facilities.